 Video demonstrates the RPA Category of Intelligent Document Processing.

-For this video, we demonstrate an RPA robot extracting Court dates from legal letters.
+For this video, we demonstrate an RPA robot extracting court dates from legal letters.
 We want the robot to find future deadline dates in the letter, and what those deadlines are.
-For example, a hearing date, or date when a set of files should be submitted to the Court.
+For example, a hearing date, or date when a set of files should be submitted to the court.
 And then, we want the RPA robot to inform key stakeholders of those dates and deadlines, via an email calendar invite i.e. the next action.

 To process unstructured text, the RPA robot can use something called Neuro Linguistic Processing, or NLP.
 This is an AI technology which when integrated with RPA provides the capability to interpret natural language.
-It does this by reducing sentences their base meaning, or stems as they are known, and allows a sentence to be packaged up into nouns, verbs, places and objects.
+It does this by reducing sentences to their base meaning, or stems as they are known, and allows a sentence to be packaged up into nouns, verbs, places and objects.
 This helps the RPA robot interpret the unstructured text and find key information within the text.

 - Contract management

 - Claims processing